 - Designer Suda 51 is fond of screwing with the player.

-- Yoko Taro, aside from trolling the player is also known for this and for using deconstructions not aimed at any genre but rather against the player.
+- Taro Yoko, aside from trolling the player is also known for this and for using deconstructions not aimed at any genre but rather against the player.

 - As befitting the page quote, Ken Levine is very fond of this trope, and uses plot devices fitting it in several of his games.